Angevin Empire: The Anarchy and question of Norman succession

-Expansions of the Angevin Empire
+Expansion

-In the earlier years of his reign, Henry II claimed further lands and worked on the creation of a ring of vassal states as buffers, especially around England and Normandy.
+In the earlier years of his reign, Henry claimed further lands and worked on the creation of a ring of vassal states as buffers, especially around England and Normandy.
 The most obvious areas to expand, where large claims were held, were Scotland, Wales, Brittany, and, as an ally rather than a new dominion, Flanders.

-King David I of Scotland had taken advantage of The Anarchy to seize Cumberland, Westmorland and Northumberland.
+King David I of Scotland had taken advantage of the Anarchy to seize Cumberland, Westmorland and Northumberland.
 In Wales, important leaders like Rhys of Deheubarth and Owain Gwynedd had emerged.
 In Brittany, there is no evidence that the Duke of Brittany, Eudes II, had recognised the Norman overlordship.
 Two vital frontier castles, Moulins-la-Marche and Bonmoulins, had never been taken back by Geoffrey Plantagenet and were in the hands of Robert of Dreux.
 Count Thierry of Flanders had joined the alliance formed by Louis VII in 1153.
 Further south, the Count of Blois acquired Amboise.
-From Henry II's perspective, these territorial issues needed solving.
+From Henry's perspective, these territorial issues needed solving.

-King Henry II showed himself to be an audacious and daring king as well as being active and mobile; Roger of Howden stated that Henry travelled across his dominions so fast that Louis VII once exclaimed that "The king of England is now in Ireland, now in England, now in Normandy, he seems rather to fly than to go by horse or ship."
-Henry was often more present in France than in England; Ralph de Diceto, Dean of St Paul's, said with irony:
+Henry showed himself to be an audacious and daring king as well as being active and mobile; 12th century historian Roger of Howden states that Henry travelled across his dominions so fast that Louis VII once exclaimed "The king of England is now in Ireland, now in England, now in Normandy, he seems rather to fly than to go by horse or ship."
+Henry was often more present in France than in England; Chronicler Ralph de Diceto said with irony:

 Castles and strongholds in France

-Henry II bought Vernon and Neuf-Marché back from Louis VII in 1154.
-This new strategy now regulated the Plantagenet-Capetian relationship.
-Louis VII had been unsuccessful in his attempt to break Henry II down.
+Henry bought Vernon and Neuf-Marché back from Louis in 1154.
+This strategy regulated the Plantagenet-Capetian relationship.
+Louis had been unsuccessful in his attempt to break Henry down.
 Because of the Angevin control of England in 1154, it was pointless to object to the superiority of the overall Angevin forces over the Capetian ones.
-However, Henry II refused to back down despite Louis' apparent change of policy until the Norman Vexin was entirely recovered.
-Thomas Becket, then the current Chancellor of England, was sent as ambassador to Paris in the summer of 1158 to lead negotiations.
+However, Henry refused to back down despite Louis' apparent change of policy until the Norman Vexin was entirely recovered.
+Chancellor of England Thomas Becket was sent as ambassador to Paris in the summer of 1158 to lead negotiations.
 He displayed all the wealth the Angevins could provide and, according to William Fitzstephen, a clerk and companion of Becket, a Frenchman exclaimed "If the Chancellor of England travels in such splendor, what must the king be?"
-Louis VII's daughter, Margaret, who was still a baby, was betrothed to Henry's heir, his eldest son, Henry the Young King with a dowry of the Norman Vexin.
-Henry II was given back the castles of Moulins-la-Marche and Bonmoulins.
+Louis' daughter Margaret, who was still a baby, was betrothed to Henry's heir, his eldest son Henry the Young King with a dowry of the Norman Vexin.
+Henry was given back the castles of Moulins-la-Marche and Bonmoulins.
 Theobald V, Count of Blois handed Amboise and Fréteval back to him.